raygun101/MarkupKit/README.md

 * `LMRowView` - arranges subviews in a horizontal line
 * `LMColumnView` - arranges subviews in a vertical line
 * `LMLayerView` - arranges subviews in layers, like a stack of transparencies
+* `LMAnchorView` - optionally anchors subviews to one or more edges

 These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.